With ever more reports of air traffic controllers sleeping on the job, those responsible for their work schedules are in full damage control mode.

-Consider the first action, evidently worked out in concert between the FAA and NATCA over the weekend: extending from 8 to 9 hours the time between shifts.
-This is a whopping 12% increase in the time between shifts.
+When one considers the first initiative, evidently worked out in concert between the FAA and NATCA over the weekend, of extending the time between shifts from 8 to 9 hours, this is a whopping 12% increase in the time between shifts.
 It is not an hour of increased between-shift sleep.
 Whether it is 8 or 9 hours before the next shift, the controller has to drive home, eat, attend to family business, and sleep.
-If he has eight hours to accomplish these tasks, it is the fortunate controller who can negotiate the commute to and from work and manage 6 hours sleep.
+It is the fortunate controller who, if he has eight hours to accomplish these tasks, can negotiate the commute to and from work and manage 6 hours sleep.
 The extra hour does not fundamentally alter the pernicious practice of cramming the shifts into four days so that many controllers are free to enjoy three-day weekends.

 Instead of cramming all watches into a four-day schedule, one might suggest that every controller be scheduled for two consecutive periods off duty.
-This schedule could be instituted from the baseline of the 16-hour shift, so such that every controller would be free from duty for 16 hours, and there would be sufficient time for commuting to/from work and getting adequate sleep (7-8 hours minimum).
+This schedule could be instituted from the baseline of the 16-hour shift, so that every controller would be free from duty for 16 hours.
+There would be adequate time for commuting to/from work and getting adequate sleep (7-8 hours minimum).

 The schedule might interfere with the controllers’ coveted three-day weekend.
-However, such a really revised and sensible schedule would mean time off on a rotating basis.
-A controller’s “weekend” might start Saturday, or Monday, or Thursday.
+However, a really revised and sensible schedule would mean time off on a rotating basis.
+A controller’s “weekend” might start on a Saturday, or on a Monday, or on a Thursday.
 Equivalent weekend time-off would be built into the schedule.

 The stability provided by one-shift-on and two-shifts-off would avoid the current practice of sliding each shift into a different beginning time, which guarantees maximum disruption of the body’s circadian rhythm.